davidrivers/gridular/README.md

 # Gridular CSS

 "Making and Breaking the Grid", by Timothy Samara, really inspired me to explore grid-based Web design.
-While something I think most Web designers so instinctively, grids-based CSS libraries are a relatively young innovation.
+While grid-based Web design seems to be second nature, grids-based CSS libraries are a relatively young innovation.
 Furthermore, in my own research I have found only one library that is relatively modular, and not based on pixels: **YUI Grids**.
 Many of Gridular's concepts are derived directly from YUI Grids.
 However, YUI Grids has both features that I do not need, and shortcomings that I would like to address, which I extrapolate below.

 ## Design Principles